Comedian Gilbert Gottfried Dead at 67 - E! Online

 Gottfried got his start in comedy back in the late 1970s as a stand-up comic in New York City.
 He joined the cast of Saturday Night Live in 1980, starring in 12 episodes of the NBC sketch comedy show, before going on to find success in Beverly Hills Cop II and as a recurring guest on The Howard Stern Show.

-Known for his loud, over-the-top voice, Gottfried was also a gifted actor who voiced several iconic pop culture figures, including Iago in Disney's Aladdin film series and the Aflac duck.
-His voicework was also featured in The Ren & Stimpy Show, Superman: The Animated Series, The Fairly OddParents and Teenage Mutant Ninja Turtles.
+Known for his loud, over-the-top voice, Gottfried was a gifted actor who voiced several iconic pop culture figures, including Iago in Disney's Aladdin film series and the Aflac duck.
+His voicework was also featured in shows like Cyberchase, The Ren & Stimpy Show, Superman: The Animated Series, The Fairly OddParents and Teenage Mutant Ninja Turtles.

+In addition, Gottfried enjoyed a decades-long career in film, sometimes appearing as himself in movies such as The Comedian's Guide to Survival.
+In 2017, he released Gilbert, a documentary about his life and work in the comedy community.

+Gottfried was also the host of his eponymous Gilbert Gottfried's Amazing Colossal Podcast, in which he discussed movies that shaped him as a person.
+The last new episode featuring the comic was released on April 4.